Werewolf: The Apocalypse — Purgatory Game Cover

 • “Just like before, the dynamic soundtrack is amazing and wisely follows the path of 'if it ain't broke, don't fix it.'
 The devs have consistently maintained the same art style and core gameplay elements that made 'Heart of the Forest' such a smooth and memorable experience.”

-• “I was worried that the transition to the mechanics (and lore) of fifth edition was going to kill the game for me.”
+• “I was worried with the transition to the mechanics (and lore) of fifth edition; it was going to kill the game for me.”

 • “Some random ratings to explain my reasoning for this: setting: 9/10, story: 7/10, gameplay: 5/10, illustrations: 9/10, music: 9.5/10.”

-• “The game mechanics are all choice-based point and click, but the story drew me in and the scene transitions were great as well.”
+• “The game mechanics are all choice-based point and click, but the story drew me in and the scene transitions were great.”

 • graphics7 mentions

 The graphics and audio in the game are consistently praised for their atmospheric quality, maintaining the same art style and dynamic soundtrack that contributed to the success of its predecessor.
-Users appreciate the unique and cool abstract visuals, which complement the moody soundtrack, enhancing the overall experience despite some critiques of the storytelling.
-Overall, the game's graphics and music are highlighted as standout features that create a memorable visual novel experience.
+Users appreciate the unique and cool abstract visuals, which complement the moody soundtrack, enhancing the overall experience despite some narrative comparisons.
+Overall, the game's artistic elements are highlighted as a standout feature, contributing to its memorable gameplay.

 • “The artwork and music work well with the setting.”